-- How can unsustainable consumption and production patterns of water be changed? - How can the "polluter pays" principle be more consistently legally applied? - What incentives for water conservation are available that promote equitable access?
+- How can unsustainable consumption and production patterns of water be changed? - What role does education play in focusing more attention on water conservation? - Is water conservation and efficiency really a core strategy for meeting water needs?
+How does this differ across less and more developed nations? - What incentives for water conservation are available that promote equitable access?

+Presenters:

+Dr. Alice Aureli, Chief, Groundwater Sustainability and Water Cooperation, Division of Water Sciences, UNESCO

+Mr. Johannes Cullmann, Vice Chair of UN Water, Chief Science Advisor to the President of the General Assembly
-Tuesday, 14 February

-Financing infrastructure for sanitation and water services: The trillion-dollar challenge

-It is estimated that the financial gap to reach SDG 6 by 2030 will require mobilizing an additional US\$ 1.7 trillion, three times more than the current level of global investments.
+Ms. Mary Ann Dickinson, former CEO of the Alliance for Water Efficiency Tuesday, 14 February 10:00-12:00 Financing infrastructure for sanitation and water services: The trillion-dollar challenge It is estimated that the financial gap to reach SDG 6 by 2030 will require mobilizing an additional US\$ 1.7 trillion, three times more than the current level of global investments.
 Consistent with the development cooperation agenda, the most important source of finance for water infrastructure and key water services should consist of public revenues channeled through the state budget.
 This requires raising more revenue through taxation and prioritizing public investments for water as key to the economy and human wellbeing.
 Closing the financial gap in water-related infrastructure will also require a whole-of-society partnership from governments with a diverse group of stakeholders, including the private sector.
 In particular, "blended finance" and public-private partnerships leveraged through public resources, are playing a growing role in the provision of water and sanitation services.
 This session will look at the various ways in which water and sanitation infrastructure can be financed and the issues that may arise from the tension between public vs. private sources of finance.
 A live survey of participants will help drive the discussion.

-Leading questions:

-- What role can and should public finance play in providing universal access to water and sanitation?
-Do states have a duty to supply such services? - What are the risks to blended finance and public-private partnerships in incentivizing water investments? - How can the affordability of water services be guaranteed, particularly for the most vulnerable?
+What role can and should public finance play in providing universal access to water and sanitation?
+Do states have a duty to supply such services?
+What are the risks to blended finance and public-private partnerships in incentivizing water investments?
+How are the primary obstacles for bringing more investment to water and sanitation, particularly in developing countries?
+How can the affordability of water services be guaranteed, particularly for the most vulnerable?
+Presenters: Senator Rosa Galvez, Senate of Canada Mr. Paul O'Connell, President, Water Equity Mr. Sudipto Sarkar, Lead Water Specialist, World Bank 12:00-13:00 SPECIAL BRIEFING The future of multilateralism: challenges and opportunities for the United Nations In Our Common Agenda , the Secretary-General issued an ambitious call to improve international cooperation through effective multilateralism.
+A High-Level Advisory Board (HLAB) was constituted to produce an independent report reflecting on the challenges and opportunities for multilateralism as a contribution to negotiations at the UN for the 2024 Summit of the Future.

-SPECIAL BRIEFING

-The 2024 Summit of the Future

-In September 2024, the United Nations will convene the Summit of the Future as a way of "reaffirming the Charter of the United Nations, reinvigorating multilateralism, boosting implementation of existing commitments, agreeing on concrete solutions to challenges and restoring trust among Member States."
-Preparations for this major Summit are already underway with discussions on an agreement on the specific issues (scope) to be addressed.
-This will be followed by United Nations negotiations of a Pact for the Future as the political outcome of the Summit.